oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/project-settings.md

 #### Extra Environment Settings (macOS only)

 Unlike Windows or Linux, applications on macOS that are started from the Finder, Dock, or Launchpad, do not inherit the user’s environment.
-To see the environment that WKTUI inherits from the operating system, select `Show System Path` and `Show System Environment`.
+To see the environment that WKT UI inherits from the operating system, select `Show System Path` and `Show System Environment`.
 For now, you will not add any extra environment settings.
 Instead, you will return to add these if you encounter an error that requires them.

 ### Storing the Project Credentials

-WKTUI realizes that different organizations and different projects have different security standards for storing credentials.
-As such, you have two options in WKTUI for how to store a project’s credentials:
+WKT UI realizes that different organizations and different projects have different security standards for storing credentials.
+As such, you have two options in WKT UI for how to store a project’s credentials:

 - `Store Encrypted in Project File` – This option lets you store the credentials directly in the project file.
-WKTUI encrypts each credential field using a passphrase that you provide and modern AES 256 bit encryption algorithms and techniques.
-On opening the project, WKTUI will prompt you for the encryption passphrase to use to decrypt the credential fields loaded into memory.
+WKT UI encrypts each credential field using a passphrase that you provide and modern AES 256 bit encryption algorithms and techniques.
+On opening the project, WKT UI will prompt you for the encryption passphrase to use to decrypt the credential fields loaded into memory.
 If you remember the encryption passphrase, you can easily move the project files from machine to machine without losing the project credentials.

 - `None` – This option is the most secure in that the credentials are never stored.
 Of course, this means that you must re-enter the credentials every time you open the project.